pelletiermaxime/laravel-template-docker-deployer/README.md

 * Add config in webpack.mix.js to extract vue and axios.

+### Redis

+* Add predis to composer.json
+* Set cache and session driver to redis in .env.example
+* Setup a different redis connection for sessions so that when you call artisan cache:clear it doesn't delete your session.
+See <a href="http://stackoverflow.com/a/38673140">this stack overflow answer</a> for details.

 ## How to use it

 * Remove everything above these ↓lines↓ and customize the rest for your project.